 - For the scones: Preheat your oven to 350 degrees.

-- Once the oil is melted you can remove the mixing bowl from atop the simmering water.
-Add sugar and chopped rosemary, wisking to combine for about 2-3 minutes.
+- Measure in the sugar and chopped rosemary, whisking to combine for about 2-3 minutes.

-- Then wisk in vanilla, orange zest, salt until well combined.
+- Then whisk in vanilla, orange zest, salt until well combined.

 - Add one egg.
-Wisk well, until egg is completely combined.
-Then add the second egg, wisking again.
+Whisk well, until egg is completely combined.
+Then add the second egg, continuing to mix.

 - Measure in Greek yogurt, cinnamon and cardamom.
-Continue wisking until combined once again.
+Continue mixing until combined once again.

 - Fold in cranberries and pecans.